 #8 Yamadaya Ramen

-Yamadaya is one of the first wave of new ramen spots to open up in Orange County with almost 1,300 reviews on Yelp and counting, so they had a head start on the competition when it came to a lack of competitors.
-Now the competition has heated up, and they have been able to hang in there.
-Several places have also come and gone like Jinya, Mizuki, Iroha, Ken Ramen, Mentatsu, and a couple more.
-Fortunately Yamadaya remains to keep on going even though I don’t think it’s been incredibly easy for them.
+Yamadaya is one of the first waves of new ramen spots to open up in Orange County with almost 1,300 reviews on Yelp and counting, so they had a head start on the competition when it came to a lack of competitors.
+Now the competition has heated up, they have still been able to hang in there.
+Unlike several other places that have come and gone like Jinya, Mizuki, Iroha, Ken Ramen, Mentatsu, and a couple more.
+Fortunately Yamadaya remains, and they keep on going even though I don’t think it’s been incredibly easy for them.

 Kam (I think that was her name) is the one who ran the FOH, and the service was always good because she was the shot caller.
 If it weren’t for her, this place would be a zoo because it can get terribly busy.
 Only thing now is that she’s not here anymore.
 What impact that has had, I’m not entirely sure since I haven’t been back much, but the times I had been, the service was still luckily good.

 Type of ramen offered: tonkotsu, spicy tonkotsu, premium shio, premium shoyu, vegan ramen, and tsukemen.
 Address: 1175 Baker St. Costa Mesa, Telephone: 714-556-0091, ramen-yamadaya.com

 #7 Butaton Ramen